KBismark/react-stylescope/README.md

 ## API documentation

 ### getScopedName
-> Retuens a `scoped` name unique to the calling component.
+> Returns a `scoped` name unique to the calling component.
 The value returned
 > must be stored in a variable named `scoped`. **This is a requirement**
 >
 > **@param** `name` A unique name for the component.
 It may be the name of the component.